aliyassine22/Tutoring-Multi-AI-Agents-System/README.md

 Now that our langGraph based agent is successfully deployed using an a2a server, what is going to happen next is that we will connect our orchestrator, an adk based root agent with having the calendar and gmail agents as subagent with our langGraph agent (the prime agent) as a subgraph.

-Note that the adk agents were created in the same file as the orchestrator.
+**note** that the adk agents were created in the same file as the orchestrator.
 In the next section, I am going to discuss the prompt template that I have adopted with my agents.

 ## References